 Careers Guidance and Information

 At City of Norwich School, An Ormiston Academy, work related learning takes many forms and is aimed to give students the skills that today’s employers are looking for.
+Our intention is to prepare each of our students to ensure they are in a competitive position to secure a career that is stimulating, rewarding and provides financial wellbeing.

 The school regularly welcomes visitors from local businesses to talk to students and in some cases, students have had the opportunity to attend tours of local business premises.